theLadEli/my-full-stack-journey/Python/ReadMe.md

 ### Loops
 There are two kinds of loops, a `for` loop and a `while` loop.

+To stop a loop from running, you could use `break`.
+This can be useful for if statements inside a loop.

 #### For Loops
 For loops are for when you know how many times you want the loop to run.